FEU Public Policy Center

 Erika is an operations expert with experience in international development, public sector organisations, and political organising.

-She has a degree in Sociology from the University of the Philippines, where she graduated cum laude in 2007.
+She holds a degree in Sociology from the University of the Philippines, where she graduated cum laude in 2007.
 She also holds a career service eligibility from the Civil Service Commission.

 View Profile